matttpj/CarND-Traffic-Sign-Classifier/writeup_CarND-Traffic-Sign-Classifier_P3.md

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-Here are the results of my model's prediction on the images downloaded from the web:
+My model predicts that it will be able achieve overall accuracy of 60% on the 5 new traffic sign images downloaded from the web; with the following details.

 | #       |    Image			        |     Prediction	        					|
 |:-------:|:---------------------:|:---------------------------------:|